rostand2017/courria/README.md

-STOCK
+COURRIA
 ========

-Stock management application.
-We can manage product, managed stock and see alerts abouts stocks quantities
+We can manage mail in the enterprise.
+See notification went a mail is treated.
+And look all archives yet complete.

 _coded by Ross_